-No matter how young or old a home is, cracks are common in concrete, and many of them aren't a problem.
+No matter how young or old a home is, cracks are common in concrete, and many aren't a problem.
 Concrete can develop smaller hairline cracks as it cures-- and it can continue to cure for many years after the home is built.

 When cracks appear, the foundation repair specialists at Master Services are here to help.
 We are trained and ready to help you evaluate the cracks in your foundation walls.
 For a free foundation repair quote, call or e-mail us today!
-We serve Knoxville & all of East Tennessee.
+We serve Knoxville, Chattanooga, Johnson City & all of East Tennessee.